-Analysis of the effect of first-line therapies on this disturbed systemic immune cell signature indicated that BRAF-mutated ECD patients treated with first-line therapies, including pegylated IFN (pegIFN) and vemurafenib, did not exhibit such a massive alteration of the systemic immune cell phenotype when compared to control individuals (Table 1).
-As an illustration, absolute counts of mDC1 and mDC2 populations in treated ECD patients carrying the BRAFV600E mutation were not significant different from those of control individuals.
-Assessment of the impact of first-line therapies in BRAF-mutated ECD patients highlighted the capacity of treatments to partially correct or restore the circulating numbers of several altered leucocyte populations in ECD as it is observed for nonclassical CD14+CD16++ monocyte (p<0.03), mDC1 (p<0.03) and mDC2 (p<0.0006) (Figure 2).
-However, treatments, taken individually or as a whole, were not able to restore the drop of pDC in ECD (Table 1 and Figure 2).
+Analysis of the effect of first-line therapies on this disturbed systemic immune cell signature indicated that patients with ECD who also had the BRAF mutation and who were treated with first-line therapies, including pegylated IFN (pegIFN) and vemurafenib, did not exhibit such a massive alteration of the systemic immune cell phenotype when compared with control individuals (Table 1).
+As an illustration, the absolute counts of mDC1 and mDC2 populations in treated ECD patients carrying the BRAFV600E mutation were not significantly different from those of control individuals.
+Assessment of the impact of first-line therapies in ECD patients with the BRAF mutation highlighted the capacity of treatments to partially correct or restore the circulating numbers of several altered leukocyte populations in ECD; this was observed for nonclassical CD14+CD16++ monocyte (p<0.03), mDC1 (p<0.03), and mDC2 (p<0.0006) populations (Figure 2).
+However, treatments taken individually or as a whole were unable to restore the decrease in pDC populations in patients with ECD (Table 1 and Figure 2).

-Taken together, those findings highlighted a major perturbation of the systemic immune cell phenotype in ECD characterized by a deficit in DCs and lymphocytes, which was partially restored in BRAF-mutated patients by first-line treatments.
+Taken together, these findings highlighted a major perturbation of the systemic immune cell phenotype in ECD cases, characterized by a deficit of DCs and lymphocytes, which could be partially restored by first-line treatments in patients with the BRAF-mutation.

 Impact of first-line therapies on the systemic cytokine and chemokine network in ECD.